 Cities can be the citadel to protect species from a whole range of threats, from the aforementioned pollutions or invasive species, but can also be the canvas on which life will form new specificities, new skills and new interactions among species.
 Urban species of monkeys have also demonstrated superior cognitive skills, but also aggressivity.
 What did we say about big city life taking a toll out of your patience!

 Humans have created a fully-fledged ‘natural’ habitat to their image: bustling, limitless and ever-changing.
 It is only fair that nature would also enjoy the benefits of such geometric and complex areas to develop some of its magic too.

 We need to review our initial definition of cities.
 They may be man-made, but they are not just human settlements.
-They are a new ecosystem equipped with shelter, food, water, and even mating opportunities for many species.
+They are a new ecosystem that provides food, shelter, water, and even mating opportunities for many species.
 What is more, they protect from real-world problems like predators, damaging substances, or even harsh weather events.
 This new synergy, between the number one centres of carbon emission and the most endangered pillar of life on our planet, biodiversity, comes at a perfect time.
 It’s up to us to plan for them as much as for us in our future urban development.

-We already have unicorns, night owls and early birds… Why not dolphins, otters, and bees?
-There is no Plan B for our Planet
+Urban settlements already feature unicorns, night owls and early birds… Why not dolphins, otters, and bees?
+There is no Plan B for our wilderness.